An overview of some of the housing programs and initiatives delivered by BC Housing during the fiscal year.

-- The B.C. government provides approximately $32 million annually to support more than 830 spaces in transition and safe houses as well as second-stage housing through the Women’s Transition House and Supports Program.
+- In 2020-21, over 1,200 spaces were provided in transition and safe houses as well as second-stage housing through the Women’s Transition House and Supports Program and programs targeting women in need.
 Provincial funding ensures 24/7 staffing at all transition houses.

-- The B.C. government has transferred administration of approximately 4,420 units of Aboriginal social housing to the Aboriginal Housing Management Association (as of March 2016).
+- Commencing in 2012, the B.C. government has transferred administration responsibilities of approximately 5,900 units of social housing operated by Indigenous Housing Providers to the Aboriginal Housing Management Association as of March 2020.

-- Aboriginal outreach teams provide support in 17 communities across B.C: Dawson Creek, Duncan, Fort St. John, Kamloops, Kelowna, Langford, Metchosin, North Saanich, Oak Bay, Prince George, Saanich, Sidney, Sooke, Surrey, Vancouver, Victoria and View Royal.
+- Indigenous community-based organizations that connect people and provide services from an Indigenous perspective provide support to 17 communities across B.C: Dawson Creek, Duncan, Fort St. John, Kamloops, Kelowna, Langford, Metchosin, North Saanich, Oak Bay, Prince George, Saanich, Sidney, Sooke, Surrey, Vancouver, Victoria, and View Royal.

-- Please note that Aboriginal Peoples are supported in all categories of the housing continuum, not just in housing specifically dedicated to Aboriginal Peoples.
+- Indigenous Peoples are supported in all categories of the housing continuum, not just in housing specifically dedicated to them.